khushinegi01/Backend-Project/Readme.md

 * Logout User :-
     1. For logging out the user we need to remove the tokens for the cookies (accessToken and refreshToken) and from the db (refreshtoken).
-    2. To remove the value to refreshToken in the db , we can use findByIdAndUpdate
+    2. To remove the value to refreshToken in the db , we can use `findByIdAndUpdate` function to find the user with the id taken from the req.user and updating the refreshToken to null.This will replace the value refreshToken in db to null.
+    3. To clear the value from the cookie , we will use `clearCookie`.
+    ```
+     res
+       .status(200)
+       .clearCookie("accessToken" ,options)
+       .clearCookie("refreshToken" , options)
+       .json(
+        new ApiResponse(
+            200,
+            "User Logout Successful."
+        )
+       )
+    ```

+* Regerenate Access Token  :-
+    1. This controller function handle the situation that in specific time if the user has logged once ,he/she doesn't have to login again and again.
+The controller will verify the user refreshToken from cookie and decode the token with the help sercret key, this will return user id which will find the user in db.
+    2.  after getting the user from db and cookie we will compare them ,and if match we will generate new accessToken and refreshToken using `generateRefreshTokenAndAccessToken`.
+    3. Set the newly generated Token in cookie and response.